nezaboodka/reactronic/README.md

 In the example above, the transactional function `load` makes changes to `url`, `content` and `timestamp` properties.
-While transaction is running, the changes are visible only inside the transaction itself.
-The new values become atomically visible outside of the transaction only upon its completion.
+While operation is running, the changes are visible only inside the operation itself.
+The new values become atomically visible outside of the operation only upon its completion.

-Atomicity is achieved by making changes in an isolated data snapshot that is not visible outside of the running transaction until it is fully finished and applied.
+Atomicity is achieved by making changes in an isolated data snapshot that is not visible outside of the running operation until it is fully finished and applied.
 Multiple objects and their properties can be changed with full respect to the all-or-nothing principle.
-To do so, separate data snapshot is automatically maintained for each transaction.
+To do so, separate data snapshot is automatically maintained for each operation.
 That is a logical snapshot that does not create a full copy of all the data.

-Compensating transactions are not needed in case of the transaction failure, because all the changes made by the transaction in its logical snapshot are simply discarded.
-In case the transaction is successfully applied, affected caches are marked as obsolete and corresponding caching functions are re-executed in a proper order (but only when all the data changes are fully applied).
+Compensating transactions are not needed in case of the operation failure, because all the changes made by the operation in its logical snapshot are simply discarded.
+In case the operation is successfully applied, affected caches are marked as obsolete and corresponding caching functions are re-executed in a proper order (but only when all the data changes are fully applied).

-Asynchronous operations (promises) are supported out of the box during transaction execution.
-The transaction may consist of a set of asynchronous calls prolonging the transaction until completion of all of them.
-An asynchronous call may spawn other asynchronous calls, which prolong transaction execution until the whole chain of asynchronous operations is fully completed.
+Asynchronous operations (promises) are supported out of the box during operation execution.
+The operation may consist of a set of asynchronous calls prolonging the operation until completion of all of them.
+An asynchronous call may spawn other asynchronous calls, which prolong operation execution until the whole chain of asynchronous operations is fully completed.

 ### Reaction & Cache

-Reaction is a function that is immediately called in response to changes made by a transaction in observable objects.
-Cache is a computed value having an associated function that is called on-demand to renew the value if it was marked as obsolete due to changes made by a transaction.
+Reaction is a function that is immediately called in response to changes made by a operation in observable objects.
+Cache is a computed value having an associated function that is called on-demand to renew the value if it was marked as obsolete due to changes made by a operation.
 Reactive and cached functions are instrumented with hooks to seamlessly subscribe to those observable objects and other cached functions (dependencies), which are used during their execution.